MosesSupposes/Purescript-By-Example/text/chapter4.md

 ## Guards

 One further change we can make to the `factors` function is to move the filter inside the array comprehension.
-This is possible using the `guard` function from the `Control.MonadZero` module (from the `purescript-control` package):
+This is possible using the `guard` function from the `Control.MonadZero` module (from the `control` package):

 ```haskell
 import Control.MonadZero (guard)